Multiple-document interface: Macintosh

-MacOS and its GUI are document-centric instead of window-centric or application-centric.
-Every document window is an object with which the user can work.
-The menu bar changes to reflect whatever application the front window belongs to.
-Application windows can be hidden and manipulated as a group, and the user may switch between applications (i.e., groups of windows) or between individual windows, automatically hiding palettes, and most programs will stay running even with no open windows.
-Indeed, prior to Mac OS X, it was purposely impossible to interleave windows from multiple applications.
+macOS and its GUI are application-centric instead of window-centric or document-centric.
+Though they can be manipulated separately, each document or other window belongs an application, with the system-wide menu bar changing to reflect whatever application the frontmost window belongs to, and attempting to open an application in the graphical shell with an instance already running will simply switch to that instance.
+Application windows can be hidden and manipulated as a group, and the user may switch between applications (i.e., groups of windows) or between individual windows, automatically hiding their palettes, and most programs will start or stay running even with no open windows.
+Indeed, prior to Mac OS X, it was purposely impossible to interleave windows from multiple applications, and impossible for more than a single instance to execute from the same application on disk.

 In spite of this, some unusual applications breaking the human interface guidelines (most notably Photoshop) do exhibit different behavior.